teracyhq-incubator/teracy-dev-certs/README.md

 - The `host` mode: users need to install ansible into their host machine.

-For example, this configuration specifies the `host` mode for ansible running.
+For example, this configuration specifies the `host` mode to run ansible.

 ```yaml
 teracy-dev-certs: